 How to nominate someone

-Each year this prize is awarded to a supervisor or supervisory team who has demonstrated exceptional performance in doctoral supervision.
+Each year this prize is awarded to a supervisor or supervisory team who have demonstrated exceptional performance in doctoral supervision.

 When you submit your nomination form, we will contact the individual or team to confirm their willingness to progress to the next stage.
 At this point, we will ask for:

 - nominees to provide a statement of not more than 800 words giving at least one example of how they meet each of the eight criteria

 - the nominee’s Head of Department or School to write a letter of support of no more than 300 words, which gives evidence of how the nominee meets the criteria

-Nominations, supporting statements and Doctoral College data relating to candidature facilitation will be considered by Directors of Doctoral Studies in the Faculties and School, and by a Panel chaired by the Pro-Vice-Chancellor (International & Doctoral), held in March.
-Panellists will include the Deans of the Faculties and School, and the Director of the Doctoral College.
+Nominations, supporting statements and Doctoral College data relating to candidature facilitation will be considered by Directors of Doctoral Studies in the Faculties and School, and by a Panel chaired by the Pro-Vice-Chancellor (International & Doctoral), held in May.
 The Chair will report the panel’s conclusions to the University Doctoral Studies Committee and Senate.

 This prize recognises exceptional performance and conduct in doctoral supervision.

 The University expects that an excellent supervisor or supervisory team would be able to demonstrate:

 - sustained activity, interest in, and enthusiasm for supervising and supporting research students

 - the ability to recruit and select good candidates and establish effective working relationships with them and, where appropriate, with co-supervisors